Is Jon Brumley Texas Venture Labs a venture fund?

 Who works at Texas Venture Labs?

-Texas Venture Labs has a small staff and the majority of labor is currently provided by graduate students from the schools of Business, Law, Engineering, and College of Natural Sciences.
+Texas Venture Labs has a small staff and the majority of labor is currently provided by graduate students from the schools of Business, Law, Engineering, Pharmacy, and College of Natural Sciences.
 These students go through an extensive and competitive application process before being accepted to work at Texas Venture Labs.

 Where is Texas Venture Labs located?